 The 586-square-mile Hanford Site is located in Benton County in southeastern Washington state.
 It borders the Columbia River and operated for nearly 50 years producing plutonium for national defense programs.

 In the late 1980s, emphasis switched to environmental cleanup and restoration of the site.
-In 2005, Washington Closure Hanford was selected by the U.S. Department of Energy’s Richland Operations Office as the River Corridor Cleanup Contractor.
+In 2005, Washington Closure Hanford was selected by the U.S. Department of Energy’s Richland Operations Office as the River Corridor Closure Contractor.

 In 1943, under the auspices of the government’s Manhattan Project, the U.S. Army Corps of Engineers began construction at Hanford on the B Reactor, the United States’ first full-scale nuclear material production reactor.

 Between 1943 and 1963, nine plutonium production reactors, five chemical processing plants and various support facilities were constructed and operated.

 Reactor facilities were located along the Columbia River while the processing plants and other facilities were located on Hanford’s central plateau.